JMagnoJunior/react-microservices-example/accommodation-service/README.md

 The AccommodationService has a method checkAvailabilityAndPrice .
 It will be used by /reserve service to check if some reservation is possible and how much it will cost.
 The other services will be used direct by the front-end.

-### What comes next?
- * I will create a new interface to search accommodation by name and period with date available to reserve.
- * It needs a swagger doc
- * Improve the process of resource creation.
-It has some secure already but a api gateway would be better.